 Discipline or punishment?

-So many parents confuse discipline with punishment and part of Supernanny’s mission is to show parents that managing their kids’ behavior needn’t be a negative experience.
+So many parents confuse discipline with punishment and part of Supernanny’s mission is to show parents that managing their kids’ behaviour needn’t be a negative experience.
 See discipline as a way of teaching your child self-control instead of a way of controlling your child, and you’re well on the way to appreciating that it can be a positive learning experience.
-Once you’ve helped build that sense of self-control you’ve effectively taught your child the skill of disciplining himself.
+Once you’ve helped build that sense of self-control, you’ve effectively taught your child the skill of disciplining himself.

 Why kids need rules